 All teachers are credentialed in the area of their instruction according to analysis of the master schedule.
-The school leadership team (SLT) met in Spring, 2021 and reevaluated in August, 2021 an annual Professional Development calendar.
-Teacher professional development this school year will be focused on reengagement on effective PLC teams, SST process, Pre-referral intervention process, systematic use of data, evaluation of support period, staff capacity around Project based learning, and co-design of DOK 3 and 4 tasks.
+The school leadership team (SLT) met in Spring, 2023 and will reevaluate in August, 2023 an annual Professional Development calendar.
+Teacher professional development this school year will be focused on reengagement on effective PLC teams, systematic use of data, staff capacity around design thinking and Project based learning, and co-design of DOK 3 and 4 tasks.
+Additional trainings on safety and wellness, staff morale, academic honesty, behavior including supporting students with autism and responding to challenging behavior is also included.
 All students have access to materials (based on the Williams compliance board resolution from the beginning of the year).
 Teachers also have supplemental materials, technology, resources, and professional growth materials.